 In conjunction with Benjamin Rosen, PhD, we have interest in determining the importance of quantitative image analysis as a biomarker of efficacy and toxicity.

 - Yu, J., Green, M.D., Li, S. et al. Liver metastasis restrains immunotherapy efficacy via macrophage-mediated T cell elimination.
 Nat Med 27, 152–164 (2021).

 - Lang X*, Green MD*,Wang W, Yu J, Kryczek I, Maj T, Wahl D, Lawrence TS, Zou W, Radiotherapy and immunotherapy promote tumoral lipid oxidation and ferroptosis via synergistic repression of SLC7A11, Cancer Discovery, 2019 Dec. *equal contribution.

 - Wang W, Green MD, Kryczek I, Sell A, Xia H, Zhou J, Li G, Li J, Li W, Wei S, Vatan L, Szeliga W, Gu W, Liu R, Lawrence TS, Stone E, Georgiou G, Chan T, and Zou W Immunotherapy promotes cancer cell ferroptosis by targeting the glutamate-cystine antiporter system xc- via IFNγ signaling pathway, Nature, 2019 Jun.

 - A complete list of publications can be found on Google Scholar

 Please contact Michael Green, MD, PhD if you are interested in working with the Green Lab.
-We are currently recruiting enthusiastic postdoctoral fellows.
+We are currently recruiting enthusiastic postdoctoral fellows and graduate students.